 Couples therapy has been shown to improve outcomes in individual mental health, relationship satisfaction, and increase empathy and partners’ abilities to support each others.

-Therapists at Alliance who are trained in and have a special interest in working with couples include Julia Bernards, Stephen Anderson, Alexyss Lange and Andrew Jessee.
+Therapists at Alliance who are trained in and have a special interest in working with couples include Julia Bernards, Stephen Anderson and Alexyss Lange.

 Family therapy can be very useful in promoting healing in individuals with mental illnesses, as healing is much more likely to occur when all relevant members of a patient’s family context are included in treatment.
 Through a combination of individual and joint sessions, depending on need, family therapy helps to create a safe environment at home for strong relationships to develop and mental health to flourish.

-Julia Bernards, Stephen Anderson, and Andrew Jessee are specifically trained in systemic family therapy methods.
+Julia Bernards and Stephen Anderson are specifically trained in systemic family therapy methods.

 February – May 2023 / Tuesday afternoons, 4:30-6:00pm weekly / Orem office: 363 East 1200 South